-Through the many downward economic cycles and in particular, the COVID-19 pandemic, the most important plank within the Groups business plan is the balance within the portfolio between different asset classes and its resulting diverse, resilient, income streams these investments provide.
-Over the last couple of years, the industrial properties and the secondary "local" retail investments have performed the best in terms of growth in values and/or importantly in terms of income collection.
-We also benefit from having properties with residential elements or planning potential, mainly in the southeast.
-As explained in the 2020 annual report (and worth repeating), we have seen that the secondary local shopping parades hold up well in the pandemic.
-The traders in these properties have managed to survive and some even flourish.
-As even though lockdowns meant closures, many were considered essential and most benefited from additional local footfall whilst people were not commuting into major towns or city centres.
+Through the many downward economic cycles and in particular, the COVID-19 pandemic, the most important plank within the Group's business plan is the balance within the portfolio between different asset classes and the resulting diverse, resilient, income streams these investments provide.
+Over the last few years, the industrial properties and the secondary "local" retail investments have performed the best in terms of growth in values and have shown resilient income collection.
+We also benefit from having properties with residential elements or planning potential.
+As explained in the last few annual reports (and worth repeating), we have seen that the secondary local shopping parades hold up well, especially during the pandemic.
+The traders in these properties managed to survive and some even flourish.
+Although lockdowns meant closures, many of these businesses were considered essential and most benefited from additional local footfall whilst people were not commuting into major towns or city centres.
 We also saw our smaller tenants adapt better and were more flexible in their approach, as well as the government help being more meaningful for covering their fixed costs.

-We feel the pandemic has proven that our business model of investing in a diversified selection of property investments rather than specialising is the correct one and provided adequate income for all our requirements.
+We feel the pandemic in particular has proven that our business model of investing in a diversified selection of property investments rather than specialising, is the correct one and provided adequate income for all our requirements.

-It is still our view, as the economy opens up, that secondary retail properties (which is a large part of our portfolio - over half of our value) will be less affected by the seismic change to shoppers' habits.
-The average secondary retail parade has a higher proportion of businesses, which are providing non-retail offerings even though they are shops.
+It is still our view, that secondary retail properties (which is a large part of our portfolio - over half by value) will be less affected by the seismic change in shoppers' habits.
+The average secondary retail parade has a higher proportion of businesses which are providing non-retail offerings, even though they are shops.

-This includes service providers, restaurants or take away use, or convenience offerings, which are by their very nature less affected than pure destination retail, or by changing consumer habits, and in many instances, the Web even provides additional opportunities i.e. being able to offer their take away services via Just Eat etc. Even our more traditional high street or pure retail positions are mainly large blocks in the centre of towns - which we believe will benefit from longer-term regeneration plans from the Government and local councils for town centres.
-As such, if and when some retail locations become less. viable, we believe we can create value from these sites with planning permission to eventually give them other uses or purposes.
+This includes service providers, restaurants or take away use, or convenience offerings, which are by their very nature less affected than pure destination retail, or by ever changing consumer habits.
+In many instances, the Web even provides additional opportunities i.e. being able to offer take away services via Just Eat etc. Even our more traditional high street or pure retail positions are mainly large blocks in the centre of towns - which we believe will benefit from longer-term regeneration plans from the Government and local councils for town centres.
+As such, if and when some retail locations become less viable, we believe we can create value from these sites with planning permission to eventually give them other uses or purposes.
 In the meantime, they continue in the most part to be strong cash contributors providing high returns on initial investment.